-We next aimed at analyzing the reaction of nucleotide displacement kinetically.
-To this end, we used an anisotropy setup of the same assay (Fig. 5C).
+We next aimed at analysing the reaction of nucleotide displacement kinetically.
+To this end, we employed an anisotropy setup of the same assay (Figure 5C).
 In this experiment, an increase in anisotropy signal can be observed upon binding of B-Raf to MANT-ADP.
 This increase is fast and happens during the mixing period.
 Addition of CeCdc37 results in a decrease of the anisotropy signal consistent with the release of nucleotide.
-A half-time value of $t{1/2} = 37 \pm 3$ s can be envisioned from this reaction, implying that the displacement of the nucleotide might be rather slow.
-We then tested whether different CeCdc37 constructs can result in a similar reaction.
-A deletion of only 25 amino acids from the N terminus of CeCdc37 does not lead to a drop in anisotropy values similar to a fragment lacking the entire N-terminal domain (Fig. 5C).
-A fragment lacking only the first 14 amino acids instead could still displace the nucleotide, suggesting that important residues for this reaction reside between amino acids 15 and 25 of CeCdc37.
+A half-time value of $t{1/2}$ = 37 ± 3 s can be envisioned from this reaction, implying that the displacement of the nucleotide might be rather slow.
+We then tested different CeCdc37 constructs, whether they can result in a similar reaction.
+A deletion of only 25 amino acids from the N-terminus of CeCdc37 does not lead to the drop in anisotropy values in similarity to a fragment, lacking the entire Nterminal domain (Figure 5C).
+A fragment, lacking only the first 14 amino acids instead could still displace the nucleotide, suggesting that important residues for this reaction reside between the amino acids 15 and 25 of CeCdc37.

-B-Raf Binding Is Mediated by the C-terminal Domain of Cdc37-As B-Raf binds to CeCdc37 and hCdc37, we wondered which part of the cochaperone is additionally required to form the binding site.
-Using various truncation mutants, we tested whether specific deletion constructs of Cdc37 are capable to compete for B-Raf binding with CeCdc37 in aUC experiments (Fig. 6, A and B).
-Surprisingly, a deletion of the N-terminal part of the cochaperone (Δ128 CeCdc37) was still very efficient in competing against complex formation, implying that upon deletion of the N-terminal amino acids the binding affinity is not lost despite the inability to displace the nucleotide (Fig. 6A).
-The same was evident in experiments with human Cdc37 fragments (Fig. 6B).
-Performing the same assay with N-terminal Cdc37 fragments (CeCdc37(1-128) and hCdc37(1-133)) resulted in no detectable competition against full-length Cdc37 (data not shown), confirming that C-terminal parts have to contribute affinity to this binding reaction to enable the N-terminal part of CeCdc37 to exchange the nucleotide.
+B-Raf binding is mediated by the Cterminal domain of Cdc37 - As B-Raf binds to CeCdc37 and hCdc37 we wondered which part of the cochaperone is additionally required to form the binding site.
+Using various truncation mutants we tested, whether specific deletion constructs of Cdc37 are capable to compete for B-Raf binding with \CeCdc37 in aUC experiments (Figure 6A, B).
+Surprisingly, a deletion of the N-terminal part of the cochaperone ( $\Delta 128$ CeCdc37) was still very efficient in competing against complex formation, implying that upon deletion of the Nterminal amino acids the binding affinity is not lost, despite the inability to displace the nucleotide (Figure 6A).
+The same was evident in experiments with human Cdc37 fragments (Figure 6B).
+Performing the same assay with Nterminal Cdc37 fragments (1-128 CeCdc37 and 1-133 hCdc37) resulted in no detectable competition against full length Cdc37 (data not shown), confirming that C-terminal parts have to contribute affinity to this binding reaction to enable the N-terminal part of CeCdc37 to exchange the nucleotide.

-Hence, we examined further truncation mutants of the C-terminal region of CeCdc37 (CeCdc37(128-284) and CeCdc37(284-C)).
-With these fragments, we could not observe competition against the full-length cochaperone for B-Raf binding in aUC experiments (data not shown).
+Hence, we examined further truncation mutants of the C-terminal region of CeCdc37 (AA 128-284 CeCdc37 and AA 284-C CeCdc37).
+With fragments we could not observe these competition against the full length cochaperone for B-Raf binding in aUC experiments (data not shown).
 This highlights that the interaction with B-Raf is mediated mostly by the C-terminal part of Cdc37 with contributions of the middle domain.
-We additionally tested whether the truncation mutants lacking the C-terminal domain are able to prevent
+We additionally tested whether the truncation mutants lacking the C-terminal domain are able to prevent binding of MANT-ADP (Figure 6C, D).
+This indeed was not the case, confirming that the C-terminus of Cdc37 is required for binding of Cdc37 to B-Raf, while the N-terminus of the cochaperone is required for nucleotide release.